What Is Your Greatest Weakness in a Job Interview

 When interviewing for roles in other countries, account for different cultural expectations around humility, directness, and self-promotion.
 Research the local interview norms: some cultures value modesty and indirectness, others expect assertive demonstrations of ability.

-Also be mindful of how vulnerability translates: emphasize adaptability and curiosity.
-For employers hiring expatriates, show that you have a structured plan for cultural onboarding and professional development rather than mere aspiration.
+Also be mindful of how vulnerability translates: emphasise adaptability and curiosity.
+For employers hiring expatriates, show you have a structured plan for cultural onboarding and professional development rather than mere aspiration.

 Preparing Answers That Pass the “Follow-Up” Test